Wave-function geometry of band crossing points in two-dimensions

 {\it \magenta{Introduction.|}} The Berry phase of electronic wave functions can have profound effects on vast physical phenomena in condensed matter~\cite{berry1984quantal,zak1989berry,vanderbilt1993electric,xiao2010berry}.
-The significance of the Berry phase lies in the fact that it is not only gauge-invariant (up to an integer multiple of $2\pi$) but also geometric.
+The significance of the Berry phase lies in the fact that it is not only gauge-invariant (up to an integer multiple of $2\pi$), but also geometric.
 For instance, the Berry phase, normally written as a line integral of the Berry connection over a loop in the parameter space, can also be expressed as a surface integral of the Berry curvature so that it can be understood as an Aharonov-Bohm phase arising from the Berry gauge flux.
-The geometric interpretation of the Berry phase in terms of the Berry curvature answers the origin of anomalous Hall effect~\cite{ong2006geometry} and also allows us to include various topological phenomena in the realm of the Berry phase related physics~\cite{xiao2010berry}.
+The geometric interpretation of the Berry phase in terms of the Berry curvature answers the origin of the anomalous Hall effect~\cite{ong2006geometry} and also allows us to include various topological phenomena in the realm of the Berry-phase-related physics~\cite{xiao2010berry}.

-Interestingly, recent studies of topological phases have shown that the Berry phase can also serve as a topological invariant~\cite{hasan2010colloquium,qi2011topological}.
-For instance, in topological semimetals having band crossing nodes, the stability of a nodal point in two-dimensions or a nodal line in three-dimensions is guaranteed by the quantized $\pi$-Berry phase defined along a loop enclosing the node in momentum space.
-However, when applied to such band crossing points (BCPs), the geometric interpretation of the Berry phase in terms of the Berry curvature does not work any more.
+Interestingly, recent studies of topological phases have shown that the Berry phase can also serve as a topological invariant~\cite{hasan2010colloquium,qi2011topological,chiu2016classification}.
+For instance, in a class of topological semimetals having band crossing nodes, the stability of a nodal point in two dimensions or a nodal line in three dimensions is guaranteed by the quantized $\pi$-Berry phase defined along a loop enclosing the node in momentum space.
+However, when applied to such band crossing points (BCPs), the geometric interpretation of the Berry phase in terms of the Berry curvature does not work unless a singular source of Berry curvature is introduced.
 This is because the presence of a band degeneracy inside the loop, on which the Berry phase is defined, prohibits transforming the line integral for the Berry phase to the surface integral with the Berry curvature.
-In fact, the stability of BCPs in two-dimensional (2D) crystals generally requires the Berry curvature to vanish because, otherwise, the Berry phase for a BCP becomes path-dependent.
+In fact, the quantization of Berry phase requires the Berry curvature to vanish because, otherwise, the Berry phase for a BCP becomes path dependent.
 This indicates that the geometric character of the Berry phase describing BCPs should have distinct nature, independent of the Berry curvature.